prabodhtiwari/prabodhtiwari/README.md

 ## Hi there, I'm Prabodh 👋

-I have 7+ years of experience as a software engineer, and expertise in building scalable backend services (API services, stream processing, and async mechanisms).
-I work on Golang, Node.js, PostgreSQL, Redis, Amazon Web Services.

-I love building things.
-While hard engineering problems are often intrinsically fun to tackle, I’m most attracted to solving real customer problems with a business justification.
+I have 7+ years of experience as a software engineer.
+With a focus on building scalable backend services, I have expertise in technologies such as Node.js, Typescript, Golang, PostgreSQL, Redis, and Amazon Web Services.
+I am particularly interested in solving real customer problems with a business justification, and am passionate about using my technical skills to deliver meaningful solutions.

-Currently, I work at Avrio.
-Here my responsibilities are to architect, develop, and manage scalable applications & backend services demonstrating service-oriented architecture and secure applications development technology best practices.
+Currently, I work at Avrio where I am responsible for architecting, developing, and managing scalable applications and backend services.
+I am committed to best practices in service-oriented architecture and secure applications development, and am dedicated to delivering high-quality, robust solutions that meet the needs of our customers.

 See my [LinkedIn][linkedin] profile for more career details.